 Today I am sharing a simple number sense activity in time for fall and Thanksgiving.
 Children will learn different number representations for numbers to 10 with this turkey math activity.
 This activity is perfect for preschool to first grade.

-Read on to find out how I taught this activity and how you can grab it for FREE!
+Read on to find out how I taught this turkey math activity, Number Sense Turkeys, and how you can grab it for FREE!